secML/secML.github.io/src/content/post/class7.md

 So what does their work mean?
 Their results show there’s a way to reveal unknown implicit associations.
 They demonstrate that word embeddings encode not only stereotyped bias, but also other knowledge like that flowers are pleasant.
 These results also explain origins of prejudice in humans.
 It shows how group identity transmits through language before an institution explains why individuals make prejudiced decisions.
 There are implications for AI and ML because technology could be perpetuating cultural stereotypes.
 What if ML responsible for reviewing resumes absorbed cultural stereotypes?
 It’s important to keep this in mind and be cautious in the future.

-## Men Also Like Shopping:Reducing Gender Bias Amplification using Corpus-level Constraints
+## Men Also Like Shopping: Reducing Bias Amplification

-> Jieyu Zhao, Tianlu Wang, Mark Yatskar, Vicente Ordonez, Kai-Wei Chang. _Men Also Like Shopping:Reducing Gender Bias Amplification using Corpus-level Constraints_. [arXiv preprint arXiv:1709.10207](https://arxiv.org/pdf/1707.09457.pdf).
+> Jieyu Zhao, Tianlu Wang, Mark Yatskar, Vicente Ordonez, Kai-Wei Chang. _Men Also Like Shopping:Reducing Gender Bias Amplification using Corpus-level Constraints_.
+2017 Conference on Empirical Methods in Natural Language Processing. [arXiv preprint arXiv:1709.10207](https://arxiv.org/pdf/1707.09457.pdf).
 July 2017.

 Language is increasingly being used to identify some rich visual recognition tasks.
 And structured prediction models are widely applied to these tasks to take advantage of correlations between co-ocurring labels and visual inputs.
 However, inadvertently, there can be social biases encoded in the model training procedure, which may magnify some stereotypes and poses challenge in the fairness of (machine learning) model decision making.